 EOF

-2. Append the first cookie as seven tab-separated fields for the exact host, path, transport rule, expiry time, name, and value.
+2. Append the first cookie as seven TAB-separated fields for domain, subdomain matching, path, secure transport, expiry time, name, and value.

 $ printf '%s\t%s\t%s\t%s\t%s\t%s\t%s\n' \

-Field order is domain, include subdomains, path, HTTPS only, expires at, name, and value; use 0 in the expiry field for a session cookie that should not be stored beyond the current session.
+Use 0 in the expiry field for a session cookie that should not be kept beyond the current session.

-3. Add more cookie lines only when the request needs additional names or a different scope.
+3. Append additional cookie rows only when the request needs more names in the same session.

 $ printf '%s\t%s\t%s\t%s\t%s\t%s\t%s\n' \